moderndive/moderndive/vignettes/paper.md

     ## 1 intercept    4.46      0.127     35.2    0        4.21     4.71
     ## 2 age         -0.006     0.003     -2.31   0.021   -0.011   -0.001
     ```
-2. Get information on each point/observation in your regression, including fitted and predicted values & residuals, in a single data frame:
+2. Get information on each point/observation in your regression, including fitted and predicted values and residuals, in a single data frame:

     ```r
     get_regression_points(score_model)